autoplot/documentation/to_md/help.md

 Often we need to run batch processes, and the keychain.txt allows data providers to store credentials for batch processing.
-Note only a minimal amount of thought has gone into this, so please be careful with these facilities and use them at your own risk\!
+Note only a minimal amount of thought has gone into this, so please be careful with these facilities and use them at your own risk!
 [developer.headless](developer.headless "wikilink") talks about this more.

 ## Applet

 - The Applet mode is no longer supported \*

 The Autoplot applet requires Java 1.7 or higher and that your browser has Java enabled.
 The applet typically takes less than 2 seconds to load